111 (New Zealand telephone number): Contacting 111

 Mobile networks will treat a 111 call as the highest priority, disconnecting another call if necessary to allow it to go through.
-If the mobile network your phone is connected to has limited or no coverage where you're calling from, an attempt will automatically be made to access another mobile network to ensure the call is connected.
+If the mobile network someone’s phone is connected to has limited or no coverage where they are calling from, an attempt will automatically be made to access another mobile network to ensure the call is connected.
 All 111 calls are free of charge under every circumstance unless it is a non-genuine call made from a landline.

 Upon dialling 111, the caller will first hear a recorded message: "You have dialed 111 emergency; your call is being connected."
 This message was added in 2008 to allow people who have accidentally dialled 111 to hang up straight away.
 The Spark 111 emergency operator will then answer: "This is the 111 operator, do you need the fire, the ambulance, or the police?".
 The operator will then connect the caller to the required service: "I'm connecting you to the [service] now, please stay on the line with me."
 The Spark 111 emergency operator will remain connected with the caller until the specific service's communications centre has answered, and two way communication has been confirmed.

 Emergency calls for some other services also use 111, but are still connected to one of the three services.
 For example, search and rescue or civil defence emergencies are connected to the New Zealand Police.
 Gas leaks and hazardous substance emergencies are connected to Fire and Emergency New Zealand.

-In the interest of international compatibility, calls to foreign emergency numbers (112, 911, 999, 000 etc.), will be automatically diverted to 111.
+In the interest of international compatibility, calls to foreign emergency numbers 911 and 112 are automatically diverted to 111, while dialling other international emergency numbers reaches a recorded message guiding the caller to call 111.
 On average, 48% of calls to 111 are non-genuine, despite this police say they do not want to discourage people from call 111 if they are in genuine need of emergency services.
 Over time, several measures have been introduced to attempt to reduce the number of non-genuine calls, such as the recorded message played to callers as soon as they dial 111 and charging for non-genuine calls made from landlines.

 In May 2017, New Zealand introduced the Emergency Caller Location Information (ECLI) Service for providing the location of 111 mobile callers.
 ECLI has two sources of location: